megmog88/Meg-Mixology-MS2/README.md

 of the other pages are slightly different throughout each breakpoint.

 * Tested each page manually to ensure effects worked throughout and responded accordingly.
-* Tested on my site on different browsers such as
-    - Safari
-    - Google chrome
-    - Mozilla Firefox
-    - Internet Explorer
 * Tested manually on teh following devices
     - Iphone 7
     - Ipad
     - Ipad Pro
     - HP Windows Laptop
     - Mac Book Pro
+* Browser Capability- I have tested on the following browsers.
+    - Mozilla
+    - Microsoft Edge
+    - Safari
+    - Google Chrome
+    - Internet Explorer
+    The only one that my site does not work on is Internet Explorer but this is a known issue as I used fetch API which is not supported by this browser so a known bug.
+Internet Explorer is however outdated.

 ## Testing User Stories
 1. As a user in lockdown I can easily be inspired by the many different cocktails displayed on the pageand even